-The confusion with indemnity-related insurance terms doesn’t quite end there.
-Here are several more likely to crop up within such a clause:
+There’s still more to know with indemnity-related insurance.
+Here are several more terms likely to crop up within such a clause:

-An indemnitee is the party in a contract who is free from liability for compensation related to losses.
-This is the status most of us would strive for in a negotiation.
+An indemnitee is the party in a contract free from liability for compensation related to losses.
+(This is the status most of us would strive for in a negotiation.)

 - Hold Harmless

 Hold harmless is a provision that typically exists within an indemnity clause—and one sometimes confused for the concept of indemnity.
 Hold harmless language releases an indemnitee from liability for losses.
-As we now know, indemnity relates to compensation for losses.
-Thus, it is technically possible to be held harmless for liability while still being responsible for costs, and vice versa.
-To learn more, check out our hold harmless explainer.
+As indemnity relates to compensation for losses, it is technically possible to be held harmless for liability while still being responsible for costs, and vice versa.

-Regardless of which exact term is used to describe the indemnity/indemnification process, the key thing to understand from a risk management perspective is that the clause lays out specific financial responsibilities in the event of specific occurrences.
+Regardless of which exact term is used to describe the indemnity/indemnification process, the key is that this clause lays out specific financial responsibilities in the event of unexpected occurrences.

-As such, in cases where you are the indemnitor, it is vital to ensure the terms of the clause are not overly broad, to limit your risk exposure.
+If you are the indemnitor, it is vital to ensure these terms are not overly broad, to limit your risk exposure.

-Conversely, in cases where you are the indemnitee, it is advantageous to ensure the indemnification clause covers every possible eventuality, to guarantee the indemnified party is covering everything they should.
+Conversely, if you are the indemnitee, it is a good idea to ensure the indemnification clause covers every possible eventuality, to guarantee the indemnified party is responsible for everything they should be.

 Pay Attention to Contractual Language